 ATSC 3.0 is the latest version of the Advanced Television Systems Committee standards, defining how exactly television signals are broadcast and interpreted.
 OTA TV signals currently use version 1.0 of the ATSC standards, which were introduced all the way back in 1996, initiating the switch from analog to digital TV that was finalized in the U.S. in 2009.

 The switch to digital that ATSC 1.0 delivered, improved picture and sound quality, but it also laid the groundwork for a vast new world of broadcast content and interactivity.
-ATSC 3.0 makes these experiences possible by changing the way these digital broadcasts are created and delivered, and by adding internet-based content to form a flexible and expandable platform for what we see on our TVs.
+By leveraging the same underlying protocols as the internet, ATSC 3.0 makes these experiences possible.

-If you’re wondering what happened to ATSC 2.0, it was basically outdated before it had the chance to launch.
-All of the changes that were added in ATSC 2.0 have been integrated into ATSC 3.0, which is now close enough to launch that ATSC 2.0 was essentially skipped.
+Wondering what happened to ATSC 2.0?
+Yeah good question.
+It was basically outdated before it had the chance to launch.
+All of the changes that were added in ATSC 2.0 have been integrated into ATSC 3.0.

 What are the benefits?

 The first major benefit is picture quality.
-While the current ATSC 1.0 standard caps out at 1080p — and even that is hard to find when it comes to OTA TV — the new standard allows 4K UHD broadcast.
+While the current ATSC 1.0 standard caps out at 1080i, the new standard allows for 4K UHD broadcasts.
 Other picture quality upgrades, including high-dynamic range (HDR), wide color gamut (WCG), and high frame rate (HFR) are all part of the new provision.
-ATSC 3.0 is also future-proofed to a degree, allowing for future upgrades, possibly including 8K resolution.

 Currently, the only way to get 4K HDR content is via streaming services like Netflix, Amazon Prime Video, or Disney+.